-3.1.
-Sample Design
+3.1 Sample Design

-The SCE sample design is based on that of The Conference Board's monthly Consumer Confidence Survey (CCS).
-The CCS is a mail survey that uses an address-based probability sample design to select a new random sample each month based on the universe of U.S. Postal Service addresses.6 The latter is derived from the files created by the U.S. Postal Service and represents near-universal coverage of all residential households in the United States.
+The SCE sample design is based on that of the Conference Board's monthly Consumer Confidence Survey (CCS).
+The CCS is a mail survey that uses an address-based probability sample design to select a new random sample each month based on the universe of U.S. Postal Service addresses.7 The universe of addresses is derived from the files created by the U.S. Postal Service and represents near-universal coverage of all residential households in the United States.
 It is updated monthly to ensure up-to-date coverage of U.S. households.
 The targeted responding CCS sample size is approximately 3,000 completed questionnaires each month from household heads.
-Questionnaire instructions define the latter as "the person in your household who owns, is buying or rents this home".7
+Questionnaire instructions define household head as the person in your household who owns, is buying, or rents this home.8

-The SCE sampling frame (or sampling population) consists of CCS respondents who expressed ability and a willingness to participate in the SCE based on their answers to two questions included at the end of the CCS questionnaire.
-The first asks "Do you have access to the Internet and an email address?"
-Those who answer "YES" are then asked the question:
+The SCE sampling frame (or sampling population) consists of CCS respondents who expressed an ability and a willingness to participate in the SCE based on their answers to two questions included at the end of the CCS questionnaire.
+The first asks: Do you have access to the internet and an email address?
+Those who answer "Yes" are then asked: